Computer Science, SUNY Binghamton

 Office: Engineering Building, N-06

-I am looking for motivated M.S. and Ph.D. students to work on problems in the area of computer networks, wireless networks and internet of things.
+I am looking for motivated M.S. and Ph.D. students to work on problems in the area of wireless networks, ubiquitous computing and data science.
 If you are interested, please send an email with your resume.

 Two papers on understanding and modeling the impact of mobility on COVID-19 accepted to IEEE LCN 2021.May 2021